ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/02-invariants-preconditions-and-postconditions.md

 When we formulate a problem, and describe a data structure or an algorithm, it is useful to describe them in terms of invariants, or pre- and postconditions.

-These properties are very useful tools for analyzing the correctness of an algorithm.
+These properties are very useful tools for analysing the correctness of an algorithm.
 But they are also pedagogical tools, they help our understanding how an data structure or algorithm works.

 #### Invariants